 Produce the world’s best artist development programs for aspiring and active storytellers.

-Liberty: choice, responsibility, honor, empathy, integrity
+Individuality: choice, responsibility, honor, liberty, empathy, integrity

 Compassion: discourse, tolerance, community, justice, harmony

 The Taliesin Nexus Anthem

 The health of a free and civil society depends on avoiding the ideological trap which seed’s didacticism, deceit and conformity.
 The antidote is a culture of storytelling that values liberty, compassion and innovation.

 You know the story.
 The universe is suddenly imperiled by a mysterious evil force.
 Only one man or woman or ship in the galaxy is able to face this threat and in the nick of time save the day.
 In video games of this genre, you often start by creating your character.
 First, your appearance (purple hair, elf ears, deep soulful eyes), then you get to choose the internal attributes: Strength, Charisma, Speed, Cleverness, Morality.
 You can create any combination, but you want to choose the right one for your journey because everything hangs in the balance.